-In this post, we will cover the topic of Demodex mites on children to provide answers for mothers who fear their children can get it as well.
-But first, let’s take a brief look again at Demodex mites and what they are:
+In this post, we will cover the topic of Demodex mites on children to provide answers for mothers who fear their children can get it.
+But first, let’s retake a brief look at Demodex mites and what they are:

 What are Demodex mites?

 As you may know by now, Demodex mites are 8-legged microscopic mites that live under hair follicles and in sebum glands of mammals.
 The two known species that live on humans – D. folliculorum and D. brevis – can contribute to common skin and hair issues including acne, rosacea, hair loss, blepharitis, hair thinning, dandruff, seborrheic dermatitis, unexplained itching and much more.